cyface/django-termsandconditions/README.rst

 Don't forget to create the respective directory and the ``__init__.py`` file there!

-2. make initial local migration
+2. Make initial local migration
 -------------------------------

 As we switch to the local migration for the ``termsandconditions`` module, we need to execute initial migration